PFTL/website/content/blog/27_Custom_CRM.rst

 Sending To All Customers
 ------------------------
 The notebook that we have developed in the previous section is very dirty.
-We have been adding features on the fly, without really worrying about how easy to understand it is.
+We have been adding features on the fly, without really worrying about how easy it is to understand it.
 Imports were scattered all over the place, classes get modified at runtime, etc. An example of a cleaned up notebook can be `found here <https://github.com/PFTL/website/blob/master/example_code/27_CRM/simple_CRM_03_clean_db.ipynb>`__.
 I won't enter into the details, you are free to use it.

 We are going to focus now a bit more on usability.
-How can we send the e-mail to all our customers, using what we've learned in the first section and combining it with what we've develop in the previous one.
+How can we send the e-mail to all our customers, using what we've learned in the first section and combining it with what we've developed in the previous one?
 We will start a new notebook.
-The first thing we need, is to have available all the classes to interface with the database.
+The first thing we need is to have available all the classes to interface with the database.
 We start the new notebook like this:

 .. code-block:: ipython3

     %run clean_db.ipynb

-in this case you need to change ``clean_db`` by whatever name you have given to the notebook that created the database.
+in this case, you need to change ``clean_db`` by whatever name you have given to the notebook that created the database.
 The command above is equivalent to inserting the notebook at the beginning and running it.
 Therefore, all the variables, classes, functions, etc. that you have developed are going to be available.

 Now we need to be able to send a message to all our customers.
-Since we guess a feature is going to be to send to customers that belong to a specific list, we can develop a function that will take care of the sending of e-mails, and we will learn later how refactoring works.
-We can start with a function like this:
+We can develop a function that will take care of the sending of e-mails:

 .. code-block:: python